sunfounder/picar-x/docs/source/appendix/login_windows.rst

 PuTTY
 =========================

 If you are a Windows user, you can use some applications of SSH.
-Here, we recommend **PuTTY**.
+Here, we recommend `PuTTY <https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html>`_.

 **Step 1**